 RDP error: Remote access to the server is not enabled

-I’ve been using Remote Desktop for a while now, and it’s definitely helped me improve my working efficiency.
-However, when I tried to use it on my new laptop last week, I received the following message: Remote access to the server is not enabled.
+I’ve been using Remote Desktop on Windows 11 for a while now; However, when I tried to use it on my new laptop last week, I received the following message: Remote access to the server is not enabled.
 I tried rebooting both the machine and Remote Desktop Services, but the problem persisted.
 Who can assist in its resolution?”

 - Question from Reddit